yostane/cours-java/tutorials/java-cli.md

 ### Advantages and drawbacks

-Project scaffolders allow to get a project running really fast.
-A lot of boilerplate code is already written for us.
+Project scaffolders allow to get a project running really fast where a lot of boilerplate code is already written for us.
 Thus the gain in terms of effort and time is considerable.
 However, the generated code may not coincide with the developer's way of coding.
 Also, some choices are very opinionated, such as the exclusive use of Spring on JHipster.
 There's also the issue of vendor-locking where we must update our project using tools provided by the scaffolder if we don't want to take the risk of breaking the dependencies.